lukevella/rallly/README.md

 ### Translators 🇫🇷 🇩🇪 🇮🇹 🇪🇸

-You can help translate Rallly to another language our [guide for translators](https://github.com/lukevella/rallly/wiki/Guide-for-translators).
+You can help translate Rallly to another language by following our [guide for translators](https://github.com/lukevella/rallly/wiki/Guide-for-translators).

 ## License